linode/terraform-provider-linode/docs/data-sources/domains.md

 ---
 page_title: "Linode: linode_domains"
 description: |-
   Provides information about Linode Cloud Domains that match a set of filters.
 ---

 # Data Source: linode\_domains

-Provides information about Linode Cloud Domains that match a set of filters.
+Provides information about Linode Domains that match a set of filters.

 ## Example Usage